jacktuck/node-chartjs/README.md

 ### Peer Dependencies

-You'll need to `npm install chart.js` as it is a peer dependancy of node-chartjs.
-Tested with `chart.js@2.4.x` any later and we have artifacts there are some issues open upstream, we antcipate fixes in 2.8.x*
+You'll need to `npm install chart.js` as it is a peer dependency of node-chartjs.
+Tested with `chart.js@2.4.x` any later and we have artifacts there are some issues open upstream, we anticipate fixes in 2.8.x*

 Also make sure you have installed canvas' dependencies ([see installation wiki](https://github.com/Automattic/node-canvas/wiki/_pages))